 That pain in your neck might be the stress of the encroaching holidays -- or it could be the strain of sitting (or standing) still all day at work.
 And as it turns out, your neck isn't the only thing that sitting can hurt: according to a variety of recent studies, including a new study published in the Annals of Internal Medicine, too much time spent sitting is also linked to heart disease, diabetes and even early death.
-If you're the type who likes to spend a lot of time catching up with family and friends, the holidays may generate even more sitting around -- so make sure you fight back with these four easy desk exercises that help you stay active, pain-free, and flexible.
+If you're the type who likes to spend a lot of time catching up with family and friends, the holidays may generate even more sitting around -- so make sure you fight back with these four easy desk exercises that help you get moving and stay active, pain-free, and flexible.

 Gentle Hamstring Stretches

 Spending a lot of time in a chair or standing can lead to tight hamstrings.
 Ease the pain with this gentle standing stretch:

 - Extend one leg straight in front of you and lean slightly forward from the hips.
 You should feel a stretch in your hamstrings at the back of your thigh, but don't force it too hard.
 Hold for at least 15 seconds.